rikdata/rikdata.github.io/transaction/po/README.md

 <img src="/images/ScreenShots/transaction/po/receive/rikdata_po_receive_06.JPG" width="250"/>

 Scroll up and down to view all the fields.
-You can configure the navigation menu for Receiving Receipt Request to control what fields should be shown to the user and in which sequence.
+You can configure the navigation menu for Receiving Receipt Request to control what fields should be shown to the user and in what sequence.
 You can also make fields mandatory and read-only depending on your business requirements.

 <img src="/images/ScreenShots/transaction/po/receive/rikdata_po_receive_07.JPG" width="250"/>